myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 To a student using the edX Learning Management System, each unit in the subsection appears as a link on the course ribbon at the top of the page.
+The active unit is open beneath the course ribbon.

-The following image shows a subsection that has seven units, which are circled in the ribbon above the video:
+The following image shows a subsection that has seven units, which are circled in the ribbon above the video, with the first unit open:

 .. image:: ../Images/Units_LMS.png
  :alt: Image of units from the student's point of view